dwinney/vector_photoproduction/README.md

 make test
 ````

+##### psi_comparison
+Comparison of the unpolarized cross sections for the photoproduction of the Psi(1s) and Psi(2s) states near threshold in the GlueX kinematics.
+Optional flags are `-c [0:180]` to change the center-of-mass frame angle (in degrees) and `-lab` whether to plot in terms of photon lab frame of center-of-mass frame energy.

 ### Amplitudes
 The main object of interest is the abstract `amplitude` class.
 This allows you to build observables (so far only DXS) from helicity amplitudes.
 Implemented so far are those considered in [1,2]: